Sea of Grass

-We live among wildlife, which is one of the pleasures of rural life.
+We live among wildlife, which is one of the pleasures of life in the country.

 Susan and I enjoyed a river of love visiting grandchildren this past weekend.
-Here is nine-month-old Lyle Zema, partaking in his first pork chop.
+Here is nine-month-old Lyle Zema, partaking of his first pork chop.
 He is a born bone-chewer, which places him in an ever-diminishing population.
-But one of the great pleasures of life is chewing on a bone.
-He and I are in full agreement on that matter and most others.
+He and I agree that one of the great pleasures of life is chewing on a bone.
+Below is the meal that spawned the bone.

-May the sea of abundance wash up on your shores.
+May a sea of abundance wash up on your shores.